AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 ------

 ## L

+**Legitimate**
+That which lives up to a consensus of expectations held at large by those with agency, namely the sentient and is extended to that which has meets systemic expectations objectively measured and accounted for over time.
+Legitimacy may be jurisdictionally bounded however to the degree it is universally acknowledge it also commands relative prestige and acclaim.
+Compliance is irrelevant

 **Le Prix**
  French for “The Price,” used in the essay to signify the genesis of legitimate global consensus—a valuation derived from coordinated, ethical interaction rather than brute-force imposition.